 Students who intend to obtain a degree in theatre or theatre business are required to audition, submit portfolio, or interview.
 For more info please our guidelines:

-Saturday, February 11 – In-person audition at University of Redlands
+Saturday, February 17 – In-person auditions and interview at University of Redlands

 Take a look inside our department!
 Start at the Frederick Loewe Theatre, travel inside to our classrooms & Rabbit Hole, all the way to the Glenn Wallichs stage and outside to our courtyard.